 With any luck, you’ll be generating a lot of guest data.
 Learning how best to use and optimize that is at the heart of a higher percentage of direct bookings and a lower cost of acquisition.

 Remember, this writeup is only a taste of the full Unfold session.
 To watch the full recordings from every session, just follow the button below.

 Mews is a leading platform for the new era of hospitality.
-Over 3,000 properties in 70 countries are powered by Mews.
+Over 3,500 properties in 80 countries are powered by Mews.
 The Mews Hospitality Cloud is designed to streamline operations for modern hoteliers, transform the guest experience and create more profitable businesses.
-Customers include Accor, Generator-Freehand, Nordic Choice Hotels, The Social Hub, Life House and Airelles.
-Mews has been named the World's Best Independent Hotel PMS Provider by World Travel Tech Awards (2022) and Best Place to Work in Hotel Tech (2021, 2022) by Hotel Tech Report.
+Customers include Accor, Generator-Freehand, Nordic Choice Hotels, The Social Hub, Life House and Les Airelles.
+Mews has been named the World's Best Independent Hotel PMS Provider by World Travel Tech Awards (2022) and won Best Place to Work in Hotel Tech (2021, 2022) from Hotel Tech Report.
 The company has offices in Europe, the United States and Australia.